Flagstaff, Arizona: Climate

 Flagstaff's climate type on the Köppen climate classification system is variously reported as a warm dry-summer Mediterranean climate (Csb), a Hemiboreal climate (Dsb and Dfb), and a cold semi-arid climate (BSk).
 It is consistently described as "semi-arid".
 Flagstaff's Köppen type is recorded as Dsb in the city center, with areas of BSk, Csb, Csa (hot-summer Mediterranean), Cwa (monsoon-influenced humid subtropical), Cwb (subtropical highland), Dwa (monsoon-influenced hot summer humid continental), Dwb (monsoon-influenced warm summer humid continental), and Dsa (Mediterranean-influenced hot summer humid continental) on the outskirts and bordering the city; it is mostly Dsb, BSk, and Csb.

 The hottest temperature on record is 97 F in July 1973.
-This is far below a normal summer day in the lowland areas of the states.
+This is far below a normal summer day in lowland areas of the state.
 The coldest temperature on record is -30 F in January 1937.
 Warm summer nights are very uncommon with the all-time record being 68 F in July 2002 and a regular summer averages a very mild 59 F for the warmest low.
 Cold daily maximums are occasional, but rarely severe.
 The record low high is 5 F from January 1963, but the mean for the coldest maximum is relatively close to freezing at 24 F.

-Northern Arizona experiences a summer monsoon season from July to September, with Flagstaff's wettest months being July and August, and its driest being June, all in the summer; Mediterranean climates have wet season only in the winter.
+Like most of the state, Northern Arizona experiences a summer monsoon season from July to September, with Flagstaff's wettest months being July and August, and its driest being June, all in the summer; Mediterranean climates have wet season only in the winter.
 Mediterranean climate categorization does not consider snowfall.
 Semi-arid climates will receive 10-20 in of annual rainfall, while Flagstaff experiences more.

 Flagstaff's hardiness zone is mostly 6a, with some areas 5b, meaning plants withstand temperatures down to -15 F. It is in the Transition life zone; the concept of life zones was first observed in the Flagstaff area.
 Wind in Flagstaff typically blows southwesterly throughout the year, based on topographical features.
 The city's climate data is observed from Flagstaff Pulliam Airport.

 The city receives precipitation every year, with two distinct wet periods in the summer and winter; the summer monsoon season accounts for 34% of annual rainfall, with the winter producing 28%.
 The summer monsoon season, originating from the Mexican monsoon period, is also wetter than winter, with an average 7 in compared to the winter's 6 in.
 Before the summer monsoon each year there is a dry period in May and June.
 Long-term average precipitation is 21.6 in annually, with much heavier rainfall attributed to El Niño events.
 Comparatively, La Niña events have caused below-average rainfall.